turingschool/career-development-curriculum/module_one/storytelling_i.md

 * Core: made up of the attributes that make you unique as an individual such as behaviors, values, skills, and items from your given and chosen categories

-**I Do:** Facilitator demonstrates how to fill out a social identity map and discusses their own map
+**I Do:** Facilitator demonstrates how to fill out a social identity map on the board and discusses their own map.

 How can we apply these social identity maps to articulating who we are more effectively?
 Let's look at this example from Josh Mejia, Back End Instructor: